project-sunbird/project-sunbird.github.io/pages/features-documentation/explore_sunbird.md

     <th style="width:65%;"><b>Screen</b></th>
   </tr>
   <tr>
-   <td>On Sunbird you can search the content using
+   <td>On Sunbird you can search for content using
-   <br>1.Enter the text in <b>Search</b> text box.
+   <br>1.Enter the text in <b>Search</b> text box
    <br>2.Click <b>search</b> icon
    <br><b>Note</b>: You can further filter the search result
-   <br>3.Enter the <b>Enter DIAL Code</b> text box.
-Refer Searching Content Using DIAL Code
+   <br>3.Click <b>Enter DIAL Code</b> to explore content based on DIAL code.
+Refer <a href="pages/features-documentation/explore_sunbird#searching-content-using-DIAL-code">Searching Content Using DIAL Code</a>
-   <br>4.Select following filter from their respective drop-down lists to filter the content:
+   <br>4.Select following filters from their respective drop-down lists to filter the content:
      <br>&emsp;a) Board
      <br>&emsp;b) Medium
      <br>&emsp;c) Subject